alvinj/LittleLogger/README.md

 ````

 As shown, there is only a `log` method; there are no `debug`, `info`, `error` methods, etc. (Just trying to keep things simple.)

+If all of that seems to make sense, give this logger a try in your own small/little applications.

 Contact
 -------